SharafatKarim/quotes/README.md

 - The quieter you become, the more you are able to hear
 - Don't waste time on woman

+## NAYEMA
+-  Constantly transform the thoughts of the mind into reality.
+-  Never hide your weakness.
+-  When you change your thoughts, remember to also change your world.
+-                                                                -Norman Vincent Peale

 ## SadmanKabir
 - Be yourself; everyone else is already taken.
 - Life is really simple, but we insist on making it complicated.